Gnawa music: Music

 Gnawa music is characterized by instrumentation.
 The large, heavy iron castanets known as qraqab or krakeb and a three-string lute known as a hajhuj, guembri or gimbri, or sentir, are central to Gnawa music.
 The hajhuj has strong historical and musical links to West African lutes like the Hausa halam, a direct ancestor of the banjo.

 The rhythms of the Gnawa, like their instruments, are distinctive.
 Gnawa is particularly characterized by interplay between triple and duple meters.
 The "big bass drums" mentioned by Schuyler are not typically featured in a more traditional setting.

 Gnawa have venerable stringed-instrument traditions involving both bowed lutes like the gogo and plucked lutes like the hajhuj.
 The Gnawa also use large drums called tbel in their ritual music.

 Gnawa hajhuj players use a technique which 19th century American minstrel banjo instruction manuals identify as "brushless drop-thumb frailing".
 The "brushless" part means the fingers do not brush several strings at once to make chords.
 Instead, the thumb drops repeatedly in a rhythmic pattern against the freely vibrating bass string, producing a throbbing drone, while the first two or three fingers of the same (right) hand pick out percussive patterns in a drum-like, almost telegraphic, manner.
+The hajhuj players add elaborate embellishments to the basic chord notes by plucking or pressing the strings of the instrument's neck with their left hand fingers, often used in the slower passages of the music.

 Rituals

 Gnawas perform a complex liturgy, called lila or derdeba.
 The ceremony recreates the first sacrifice and the genesis of the universe by the evocation of the seven main manifestations of the divine demiurgic activity.
 It calls the seven saints and mluk, represented by seven colors, as a prismatic decomposition of the original light/energy.
 The derdeba is jointly animated by a maâlem (master musician) at the head of his troop and by a moqadma or shuwafa (clairvoyant) who is in charge of the accessories and clothing necessary to the ritual.

-During the ceremony, the clairvoyant determines the accessories and clothing as it becomes ritually necessary.
-Meanwhile, the maâlem, using the guembri and by burning incense, calls the saints and the supernatural entities to present themselves in order to take possession of the followers, who devote themselves to ecstatic dancing.
+The ceremony starts when the krakeb players begin clapping in continuous rhythmic patterns while singing "short call-response refrains".
+The clairvoyant determines the accessories and clothing as it becomes ritually necessary.
+Meanwhile, the maâlem, using the guembri (box-shaped lute) and burning incense, calls the saints and supernatural entities to present themselves in order to take possession of the followers, who devote themselves to ecstatic dancing.

 Inside the brotherhood, each group (zriba; Arabic: زريبة) gets together with an initiatory moqadma (Arabic: مقدمة), the priestess that leads the ecstatic dance called the jedba (Arabic: جذبة), and with the maâlem, who is accompanied by several players of krakeb.

-Preceded by an animal sacrifice that assures the presence of the spirits, the all-night ritual begins with an opening that consecrates the space, the aâda ("habit" or traditional norm; Arabic: عادة), during which the musicians perform a swirling acrobatic dance while playing the krakeb.
+Preceded by an animal sacrifice that assures the presence of the spirits, the all-night ritual typically lasting from late evening until sunrise begins with an opening that consecrates the space, the aâda ("habit" or traditional norm; Arabic: عادة), during which the musicians perform a swirling acrobatic dance while playing the krakeb.